deepanshs/csdmpy/docs/getting_started.rst

 At the root level, the :ref:`csdm_api` object includes various useful optional attributes that may contain additional information about the dataset.
-One such useful attribute is the :attr:`~csdmpy.csdm.CSDM.description` key which briefs the end-users on the contents of the dataset.
+One such useful attribute is the :attr:`~csdmpy.csdm.CSDM.description` key, which briefs the end-users on the contents of the dataset.
 To access the value of this attribute use,